cronkitedata/cronkite-docs/docs/general/07-the-j-in-data-journalism.md

 * Find signs of distress, happiness or dishonesty or any other emotion.
 * Uncover *new* or *under-reported* long-term trends.
 * Find data suggesting your area is *the same* or *different* than most others of its kind.

+Bradshaw also did a recent study of data journalism pieces: "[Here are the angles journalists use most often to tell the stories in data](https://onlinejournalismblog.com/2020/08/11/here-are-the-7-types-of-stories-most-often-found-in-data/)", in Online Journalism Blog.
+I'm not sure I agree, only because he's looking mainly at visualizations rather than stories.
+One of the most telling elements of this piece is one that he excl

 ## Read like a writer